GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-30 18:09:26 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-30 19:40:08 IST

 Current Weather in Coimbatore:
-Temperature: 31.08 °C
+Temperature: 29.88 °C
-Condition: broken clouds
+Condition: haze